-In order to read your cars error codes, you will need to connect an OBD2 Scanner to diagnose and attempt to clear the codes.
-OBD2 ports have been standardized in the majority of cars since 1998 and is usually located below the steering column.
+In order to read your cars error codes, you will need to connect an OBD2 scanner to diagnose and attempt to clear the codes.
+OBD2 ports have been standardized in the majority of cars since 1998 and are usually located below the steering column.

-The best OBD2 Scanner for your car is the Autel Maxisys Pro MS908P which has advanced diagnostics and ECU programming.
+The best OBD2 scanner is the Autel Maxisys Pro MS908P, which has advanced diagnostics and ECU programming.
 However, it is fairly expensive and has impressive features that the average car owner will not use.
-In terms of value for money, the Bluetooth BlueDriver OBD2 automotive scan tool is the best buy.
+In terms of value for money, the Bluetooth BlueDriver OBD2 automotive diagnostic scanner is the best option.

 Table of Contents